zhazhajiao/zhazhajiao.github.io/src/intro.md

 ### Softwares

-`Matlab & Simulink` `Altium Designer` `Solidworks` `AutoCAD`
+`Matlab & Simulink` `Solidworks` `AutoCAD`

 ###

 ## Publications

-- **Ruolin Wang**, Yuejiao Xu, Je Peng, and Jianmin Ji. "*A^2^cost: An asp-based avoidable collision scenario testbench for autonomous vehicles.*" Proceedings of the 20th International Conference on Principles of Knowledge Representation and Reasoning.
-2023.
+- Ruolin Wang, **Yuejiao Xu**, Je Peng, and Jianmin Ji. "*A^2^cost: An asp-based avoidable collision scenario testbench for autonomous vehicles.*" Proceedings of the 20th International Conference on Principles of Knowledge Representation and Reasoning.
+2023. (**KR 2023, CCF-B**)
-- **Ruolin Wang**, Yuejiao Xu, and Jianmin Ji. "*Traffic Scenario Logic: A Spatial-Temporal Logic for Modeling and Reasoning of Urban Traffic Scenarios.*" Proceedings of the 39th AAAI Conference on Artificial Intelligence.
-2024.
+- Ruolin Wang, **Yuejiao Xu**, and Jianmin Ji. "*Traffic Scenario Logic: A Spatial-Temporal Logic for Modeling and Reasoning of Urban Traffic Scenarios.*" Proceedings of the 39th AAAI Conference on Artificial Intelligence.
+2025. (**AAAI 2025, CCF-A**)
+- **Yuejiao Xu**, Ruolin Wang, Chengpeng Xu, and Jianmin Ji. "*Safe and Personalizable Logical Guidance for Trajectory Planning of Autonomous Driving*"

 ## Project Experience